garaceg/SalesTaxesApp/README.md

 # SalesTaxesApp

-This is a windows forms application created in order to solve Problem #2 from the proposed exercises (Sales Tax).
-The application consists of 3 basic forms in order to simulate a cash register, generate a receipt and manage inventory information.
+This is a windows forms application, the application consists of 3 basic forms in order to simulate a cash register, generate a receipt and manage inventory information.

 Among the basic classes created are the following: